Execut3/CTF/Held-CTF/APA/2015/simpleweb/README.md

 ##SimpleWeb-Solution

 The challenge is created using bash and cgi.
-It is very simple and and contains nothing just a bunch of static pages.
+It is very simple and contains nothing just a bunch of static pages.
-There is a hint is description of challenge that says: ```...
-But yesterday this crazy friend of mine shocked me to death ....``` and will remind of ShellShock vulnerability that could lead to code execution on server running bash.
+There is a hint in description of challenge that says: ```...
+But yesterday this crazy friend of mine shocked me to death ....``` and will remind us the ShellShock vulnerability that could lead to code execution on server running bash.

 One of the methods to exploit using shellshock, is setting shellshock magic code ```() { :; };``` in user-agent field of http-request-header.
 So let's test it.